VyPhammm/data-analysis-agent-vypham/README.md

 ## Overview

-This project is a dark mode chatbot UI that allows users to query data through natural language.
-The chatbot connects to an n8n workflow via a webhook, which processes the request and returns data in a tabular format.
-Users can then visualize this data through bar or line charts.
+This project is a dark-mode chatbot UI that allows users to query data using natural language.
+The chatbot connects to an n8n workflow via a webhook, which processes the request by reading the database document, generating the required SQL query, and returning the requested data in a tabular format.
+Users can then visualize this data using bar or line charts.

 ## Features